 8. Nike – Back to the Future

 The self-lacing Nike Mags became a reality in 2015.
-It was probably one of the most successful product placements of all time.
+It was one of the most successful product placements of all time.

 9. Coca-Cola – Superman

 Who can forget the classic scene where Christopher Reeve’s Superman spins and tosses Terence Stamp’s General Zod into a Coca-Cola sign?
+It is easily one of the most memorable product placements ever.

 Just ignore the large Marlboro truck that Superman gets chucked into and focus on the cool exploding Coca-Cola signage.